aminnairi/preact-page/README.md

 ### PageProvider

 This is the component that should be on top of all of the components in which you wish to use the other library's components & hooks.
+You can also set a base URL in case you are using this router in a sub-page like GitHub Pages or GitLab Pages.
+Routes do not have to use the base URL in the `pages` array since it is automatically handled by all the components & hooks for you.

 #### Interface